kubevirt/kubevirt.github.io/_posts/2021-07-16-kubevirt-api-auth.md

 ---
 layout: post
 author: Mark DeNeve
-title: Kubernetes Authentication Options using Kubevirt Client Library
+title: Kubernetes Authentication Options using KubeVirt Client Library
-description: This blog post discusses authentication methods that can be used with the kubevirt client-go library.
+description: This blog post discusses authentication methods that can be used with the KubeVirt client-go library.
 navbar_active: Blogs
 pub-date: July 16
 pub-year: 2021